Lockdown may have helped us save money, but with more and more restrictions lifted all the time, it means spending is becoming easier to do again.

 If you restrict how you use your card, then theoretically you should also limit how much debt you rack up.

 In debt?
-You could use the money you save through these tips to help you get out of it, so try 10 ways to get out of debt faster.
+You could use the money you save through these tips to help you get out of it, here is our ultimate guide on ways to consolidate debt.